Data Centers in Bridgeport

 Natural Disaster Risk

-Bridgeport has a Moderate natural disaster risk profile, with a National Risk Index score of 69.52 as of September 2025.
-The primary environmental threats are weather-related.
-Key risks for consideration in this region include hurricanes, severe winter weather, ice storms, riverine flooding, and lightning.
+Bridgeport has a moderate natural disaster risk profile, with a FEMA National Risk Index score of 69.52 as of September 2025.
+The primary risks are tied to seasonal weather patterns rather than seismic activity.